go-on-blog/blog/src/content/definitions.md

 ### Three amigos

-> I suggest you read George Dinwiddie’s [blog on the 3 amigos](http://blog.gdinwiddie.com/tag/three-amigos/).
-He is the originator of this term.
+*“I suggest you read George Dinwiddie’s [blog on the 3 amigos](http://blog.gdinwiddie.com/tag/three-amigos/).
+He is the originator of this term.”*

 ### Unit Test